April 23, 20266:00 pm

 Event Details

-Who: This free event is open to the public.
-Invite others to join us for this important discussion!
+Who: This was a free event open to the public.

 What: An in-depth conversation with local experts about our food systems, the role energy plays in them, and what Alaska’s energy trends means for our future food security.